-Welcome once again to MMA Outposts, your weekly look at the weekend ahead in regional MMA.
-Here is your preview of the most exciting, intriguing and/or bizarre fights coming your way this weekend from around the globe The focus as ever is on the minor leagues and thus the UFC, WsoF, Bellator and ONE FC are excluded.
+Welcome to MMA Outposts, a weekly look at the most important, intriguing or bizarre fights happening this weekend from every corner of the globe.
+The focus here is on the regional scene and as such the UFC, WsoF, Bellator and ONE FC are excluded.

 KOTC Awakening: Trevor Prangley (35-11-1) vs DJ Linderman (18-9)

 Trevor Prangley is old school and that's why people still want to watch him fight.
 The South African is a battle scarred veteran, a throwback to the early 2000's, and when he steps on to the mat against ever confident DJ Linderman there will be the same question.
 How long can he fight off Father Time?
 Approaching 43 the long time Idaho resident has seen everything in the cage and despite creeping cobwebs still finds a way to win more often than not.
 That said DJ Linderman is no joke, once the most feared heavyweight in the Pacific North West 'Da Protege' has had an indifferent run of results since co-headlining the first WSOF.
 Linderman does however come in to this on the back of defeating even more grizzled grappling veteran Jeff Monson in April.

 Ring of Combat 51: Julio Arce (7-0) vs Michael Imperato (7-1)